 I live in the Woodford Valley (between Salisbury and Amesbury) in Wiltshire and regularly work across Wiltshire, Berkshire, Hampshire, Dorset and East Somerset.
 I am happy to travel further.
 Together we will create a unique and personal ceremony, whether funeral, memorial or scattering of ashes.

-I trained as a celebrant because I was inspired by the personal touch so evident in humanist funerals.
-I wished to ensure that all families had the opportunity to remember their loved ones in such a meaningful way.
+I trained as a Celebrant because I was inspired by the personal touch so evident in humanist funerals and memorials.
+I wished to ensure that all families had the opportunity to remember a person in such a meaningful way.

 I initially trained with the Humanist Society Scotland in 2010, before relocating to Wiltshire in 2013 and joining Humanists UK Celebrant Network.
-I also a member of a local group (Wessex Celebrants), who support each other and provide a reliable and professional service.
-Between us we can ensure that there is always a humanist celebrant available to support you.
+I also a member of a local group (Wessex Celebrants), supporting each other to provide a reliable and professional service to every family we work with.